Where It's At (Beck song): Critical reception

 In 2012, Paste ranked the song number two on their list of the 20 greatest Beck songs, and in 2020, The Guardian ranked the song number seven on their list of the 30 greatest Beck songs.

 Music video

 The accompanying music video for "Where It's At" was directed by Steve Hanft.
 It features Beck doing a variety of things, such as cleaning up a highway for community service as a convict, singing at a car dealership, dressed as the Candyman, and line dancing.
 In one moment, Beck pays homage to William Shatner's performance of "Rocket Man" at the 1977 Saturn Awards ceremony.
 "Where It's At" was the first music video to be broadcast on MTV2 on August 1, 1996.
+Beck also pays homage to Captain Beefheart by dressing as Captain Beefheart was dressed in the Trout Mask Replica album photo sessions at 1:27 in the video.
 The video was awarded a MTV Video Music Award for Best Male Video.
 The shorter version was used for this video instead of the album version.